 Whew…good!
 Now that we got that out of the way, let’s dive into applications.

 How does this work?

-I start with my standards and apply it to relevant technology skills that my students will need to be career ready.
-The technology helps to enhance my instruction, but is not THE instruction.
+I start with my standards and apply them to relevant technology skills that my students need to be career-ready.
+The technology helps to enhance my instruction but is not THE instruction.

-In this lesson some of the skills they are learning are:
+In this lesson some of the skills learn are:

 - Working collaboratively towards a common goal

 - Choice of how to present their answer in a digital form

 - Using a touchscreen computer and projection to submit and present their information

 - Using a computer to submit and store data for later analysis